 realized.
 Rajneesh's enlightenment was overlaid on top of a mind

 attuned to business and making money.
 Personality is genetically

 transferable, just as height, weight, and eye color.

-declared that the AIDS epidemic would soon kill
+In the 1980s, Rajneesh declared that the AIDS epidemic would soon kill

-three quarters of the world's population and that a major nuclear war
+three-quarters of the world's population and that a major nuclear war

 was just around the corner.
-He thought he could escape nuclear holocaust by building
+He thought he could escape nuclear

-reporting the names of those who failed to conform to his
+other, reporting the names of those who failed to conform to his